Tips & Techniques, Watercolour

 Image of Hookers Green mixes

 Hookers Green is named after the 19th-century botanical artist William Jackson Hooker (1785–1865).
 Hooker was an esteemed British botanist and botanical illustrator.
-Although he did not create the pigment himself, the color was named in his honor due to his significant contributions to botanical art and illustration, which required a reliable green pigment for accurately depicting plant life.
-As a result Hooker’s Green is a versatile and commonly used green in watercolor palettes.
+Although he did not create the pigment himself, the colour was named in his honour due to his significant contributions to botanical art and illustration, which required a reliable green pigment for accurately depicting plant life.
+As a result Hooker’s Green is a versatile and commonly used green in watercolour palettes.
 It provides a good starting point for mixing a variety of green shades.
 Here’s how you can mix greens using Hooker’s Green to create different tones and shades:

 Olive Green: Hooker’s Green + Alizarin Crimson